 As the holiday season approaches; you will see several articles in the Personal Finance community virtue signaling that they did not buy anything for Black Friday or during the Holiday Season.

 Financial Freedom should not mean deprivation.
 In fact, Financial Freedom means you should feel free to spend as long as it is done intentionally and you know that the purchase will lead to far greater enjoyment in the years to come.
 Avoid the challenge of deprivation in the pursuit of Financial Freedom.

-By this time, hopefully all of your stock/bond investments are automated on a fee free platform with automatic rebalancing; so that you do not even need to think about it.
-If you do not already have this in place, stop and sign up right away.
+By this time, hopefully all of your stock/bond investments are automated on a free platform like M1 Finance.
+You can read my M1Finance review and how I do automatic rebalancing; so that you do not even need to think about it.
+If you do not already have this in place, stop and sign up for M1Finance right away.

 Financial Freedom does not mean skipping coffee nor does it involve spending a lot of money to enjoy simple pleasures in life.
 As with everything in life, balance is the better approach.
 In fact, some of my best memories are times spent playing board games or a local road trip.

 In fact, here is a thread on Reddit, extolling the virtues of Buy Nothing Day

 Some of the responses are troll comments; but I would not be surprised if most of them were serious.

 Consequences of extreme frugality

 While writing about Financial Freedom, I am always reminded of this Reddit post where an individual described how he lost the love of his life in the crazy pursuit of FI (Financial Independence).
 He ignored the simple needs of his partner.
 His post is gut wrenching to read

 I should be clear, it’s because I obsessed over FI and ignored my life goals.